cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   chapter about the future of cryptography by the research faculty of Prof. Buchmann.

-- Updated and enhanced presentation (almost 100 pages now).
+- Updated and enhanced presentation (around 100 pages now).